Ralph Kirshbaum: Career

-In his career, Kirshbaum has appeared as soloist with many of the world's major orchestras including the London Symphony Orchestra, Orchestre de Paris, Boston Symphony Orchestra, Chicago Symphony Orchestra, Los Angeles Philharmonic, San Francisco Symphony, Cleveland Orchestra, Pittsburgh Symphony, Munich Philharmonic, Deutsches Symphonie-Orchester Berlin, BBC Symphony Orchestra, Philharmonia Orchestra, Hallé Orchestra, Houston Symphony Orchestra, Dallas Symphony Orchestra, and many others.
+In his career, Kirshbaum has appeared as soloist with many of the world's major orchestras including the London Symphony Orchestra, Boston Symphony Orchestra, Chicago Symphony Orchestra, Cleveland Orchestra, Los Angeles Philharmonic, San Francisco Symphony, Orchestre de Paris, Israel Philharmonic Orchestra, Deutsches Symphonie-Orchester Berlin, Munich Philharmonic, Tonhalle-Orchester Zürich, London Philharmonic Orchestra, BBC Symphony Orchestra, Philharmonia Orchestra, Hallé Orchestra, Helsinki Philharmonic Orchestra, Royal Stockholm Philharmonic Orchestra, Pittsburgh Symphony Orchestra, Houston Symphony Orchestra, Dallas Symphony Orchestra, and many others.
 He has also performed with distinguished conductors such as Christoph von Dohnányi, Sir Colin Davis, Kurt Masur, Zubin Mehta, Sir Antonio Pappano, Sir André Previn, Sir Simon Rattle, and Sir Georg Solti.

-As a chamber musician, Kirshbaum has collaborated with Yefim Bronfman, Peter Frankl, the Juilliard String Quartet, Garrick Ohlsson, György Pauk, Itzhak Perlman, Gil Shaham, the Tokyo String Quartet and Pinchas Zukerman among many others.
+As a chamber musician, Kirshbaum has collaborated with artists such as Yefim Bronfman, Peter Frankl, György Pauk, Itzhak Perlman, Pinchas Zukerman, Midori, Joshua Bell, Gil Shaham, Vadim Repin, Lang Lang, Leif Ove Andsnes, Garrick Ohlsson, as well as the Juilliard String Quartet, Emerson String Quartet and the Tokyo String Quartet among many others.
 In particular, his longtime piano trio collaboration with Frankl and Pauk has generated a large number of concerts and recordings.
 The BBC commissioned Fourteen Little Pictures by James MacMillan to mark their 25th anniversary in 1997.

 Kirshbaum founded the RNCM Manchester International Cello Festival in 1988 and was its Artistic Director through to its grand finale in 2007.
 The festival was held at the Royal Northern College of Music, where he was on the faculty for 38 years.

 In the fall of 2008, Kirshbaum assumed an appointment at the University of Southern California Thornton School of Music as (i) Chair of the Strings Department and (ii) Gregor Piatigorsky Chair in Cello, an endowed position.
 He is the fourth person to hold the Piatigorsky Chair.
 The three predecessors were Lynn Harrell (1986–1993), Ronald Leonard (1993–2003) and Eleonore Schoenfeld (2004–2007).

 Kirshbaum’s cello was crafted in 1729 by the Venetian maker Domenico Montagnana.
 The instrument was previously played by the Italian cellist Carlo Alfredo Piatti.

 Personal life

-Ralph Kirshbaum and his wife, Antoinette, have one son, Alex, who studied music at the Rimon Music School in Israel.
+Kirshbaum and his wife, Antoinette, have one son, Alex, who studied music at the Rimon Music School in Israel.